= Award winner or nominee

 Publisher: USA and UK: Dorling Kindersley

-Description: Writing and editing physics text articles, multimedia
+Writing and editing physics text articles, multimedia authoring and testing.

 PC-Guide.